Washedglad/home-ad-lab/docs/03-pfsense-setup.md

 **Note:** Primary DNS will be the Domain Controller (192.168.100.10) once configured.
 The forwarders are used for external DNS queries.

+**Important:** After installing your Domain Controller, you must also configure pfSense's own DNS servers to point to the DC.
+See [08-integration.md](./08-integration.md) - Step 2 for complete instructions on configuring pfSense DNS after AD setup.

 ## Step 7: Configure DHCP Relay (Optional)

 If not using AD DHCP, configure pfSense DHCP: